Who we are

 When is CAMHS appropriate?

-If your child has accessed support from another service (such as Healthy Minds or Counsellor within School) but you are still concerned about their mental health and would like to speak to a CAMHS professional for advice and support, you are now able to ring our CAMHS Advice Line on 01522 309120.
-If, during this phone-call we agree together that we are the best place to support you and your child, then we will take a referral there and then without you having to go to your GP.
+If your child has accessed support from another service (such as Healthy Minds or counsellor within school) but you are still concerned about their mental health and would like to speak to a CAMHS professional to see whether a referral to CAMHS would be suitable, you are now able to ring our CAMHS Advice Line on 01522 309120.
+Please note, if you are a parent/carer ringing to refer your child/young person, you need to have Parental Responsibility in order to make this referral.

 What we can help with